catauggie/AnomalyData/README.md

 # AnomalyData

 The AnomalyData repository is a comprehensive dataset for anomaly detection research.
-It contains a diverse collection of real-world anomaly data across various domains, including sensor readings, network traffic, and financial transactions.
+It contains a diverse collection of real-world anomaly data across various legal entities.
 The dataset is well-organized, with clear documentation and metadata, making it an invaluable resource for researchers and practitioners working on anomaly detection algorithms and models.

 ## Files

-### sensor_data.csv
-This file contains sensor readings from various devices, including temperature, humidity, and pressure sensors.
-The data includes both normal and anomalous readings, with clear labels for each instance.

-### network_traffic.pcap
+### data.xlsx
-This file captures network traffic data in the PCAP format.
-It includes both normal and anomalous network traffic, such as DDoS attacks and port scans.
-The data can be used for network anomaly detection research.
+This file contains 10,000 record about legal entitiies with their features.

-### financial_transactions.csv
+### Data Processing.ipynb
-This file contains financial transaction data, including credit card transactions and bank transfers.
-The data includes both normal and fraudulent transactions, with labels for each instance.
-It can be used for financial anomaly detection research.
+Applied GA-based MLP optimiztion technique.

 ### README.md
 This file provides an overview of the repository and its contents, as well as instructions for using the data.